The Brown Berets

 The Brown Berets was a group of Mexican-American revolutionaries from the barrios of the Southwest that emerged during the Chicano movement of the 1960s.
 The Chicano movement, or El Movimiento, was an extension of the Mexican-American Civil Rights Movement of the 1940s.
 Like the Black Panther Party, the Brown Berets were involved in community projects in their struggle for self-determination and social justice.

-Black Panthers and Brown Berets a show of force.
+Black Panthers and Brown Berets in a show of force.

 Young Brown Berets in training